NTT444/NTT444.github.io/aboutme.md

 - Woodworking
 - Board Games
 - Both hearing and coming up with the most awful puns
-- Reading (see list below for recent favorites)
+- Reading (see list below for recent favorites):
   * The Terror by Daniel Simmons
   * Hyperion Cantos Series by Daniel Simmons
   * The Lord of the Rings Trilogy by Tolkien